privefl/bigstatsr/cran-comments.md

   X-CRAN-Comment: Archived on 2018-02-02 as usage restrictions in
     README were incompatible with a FOSS licence.

   -> I removed the Code of Conduct.

+  It tried to write in the installed package's location.

+  -> I've searched everywhere.
+To the best of my ability, I think this is fixed, but I've no way to be sure.

 * checking installed package size ...
 NOTE